onflow/flow/docs/access-api-spec.md

 ### Network Parameters

-Network parameters provide information about the flow network.
+Network parameters provide information about the Flow network.
 Currently, it only includes the chain ID.
 The following method can be used to query for network parameters.

 #### GetNetworkParameters